 arrayManipulation has the following parameters:

-n - the number of elements in your array
+int n - the number of elements in the array

 The first line contains two space-separated integers and , the size of the array and the number of operations.